 No skills check is necessary in order to receive your PALS, BLS or ACLS certification.
 MN also medical workers can receive certification quickly.
 It’s as easy as signing up for PALS, BLS, or ACLS classes in MN, studying up, and passing the test.

-Once you pass the test, you will be able to download an instant provider card.
-We will also put your physical card in the mail within 1 business day.
-This mean that you can use our service and become certified 24/7 without the hassle of scheduling a skills test or working around other people's schedules.
+Once you pass the test, you will be able to download an instant provider eCard.
+We will also put your physical certificate in the mail within 1 business day if requested.
+This mean that you can use our service and become certified 24/7 without the hassle of scheduling a skills test or working around other people’s schedules.

 We want all of our customers to be fully satisfied with our BLS, PALS, and ACLS classes in MN.
 These include both recertification and certification classes.
-So, all of our courses come with a three-month refund guarantee.
+So, all of our courses come with a 60 days refund guarantee.
 This will include courses for PALS and BCLS.
-ACLS certification courses also come with a three-month refund guarantee.
+ACLS certification courses also come with a 60 days refund guarantee.
 We offer this unprecedented guarantee simply for your peace of mind.